Strengthening Families Financial Benefits Tool

 Benchmarking against statistical neighbours

-Using publicly available data for all English local authorities, the tool provides benchmark information for each driver.
-This includes numbers of entries to care, children in care, young people ceasing to be in care, placement mix, CPPs, and agency social worker percentage.
+Using publicly available data for all English local authorities, the tool provided benchmark information for each driver.
+This included the numbers of entries to care, children in care, young people ceasing to be in care, placement mix, CPPs, and agency social worker percentage.

 Fig. 1.
 A chart in the tool that shows an authority’s rate of children entering care over a period of 5 years compared to statistical neighbour and national benchmarks